• Skip to primary navigation

 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements.
+Please scroll to the recipe card below for exact measurements.

 Beef Marinade

-• Cold water
+• Cold Water

-• Shallot: or substitute with ¼ cup onion.
+• Shallot: Or substitute with ¼ cup onion.

 Expert Tips

-• Use a high-power blender or food processor to blend your satay sauce into a smooth texture.
-If you don't have one, finely mince the lemongrass, shallots and garlic with a sharp knife before combining with the other satay sauce ingredients.
+• Use a high-powered blender or food processor to blend the satay sauce ingredients until smooth.
+If you don't have one, finely mince the lemongrass, shallots, and garlic by hand, then mix thoroughly with the remaining ingredients.

 Instructions